How to: Create an Ordered Test

 (Optional) Change the selection of tests to choose from.
-Click the down arrow under Select Test List to View, and then click Tests Not in a List, All Loaded Tests, or a specific test list.
+Choose the down arrow under Select project to view tests, and then choose the test project in your solution.

-Under Available tests, click a test to select it.
+Under Available tests, choose a test to select it.
 You can select multiple tests by using SHIFT+click and CTRL+click.

-To move the test or tests into the ordered test, click the right arrow.
+To move the test or tests into the ordered test, choose the right arrow.

 You can add the same test multiple times to the same ordered test.
 When you do this, the test will be run as many times as it appears in the ordered test, in the order listed.

-To remove a test from the ordered test, click the test in the Selected tests pane and then click the left arrow.
-To remove multiple tests at one time, select them by using SHIFT+click or CTRL+click, and then click the left arrow.
+To remove a test from the ordered test, choose the test in the Selected tests pane and then choose the left arrow.
+To remove multiple tests at one time, select them by using SHIFT+click or CTRL+click, and then choose the left arrow.

-(Optional) Re-order the tests within the ordered test by clicking a test in the Selected tests pane and then clicking the up or down arrow.
-To re-order multiple tests at one time, select them by using SHIFT+click or CTRL+click, and then click the up or down arrow.
+(Optional) Re-order the tests within the ordered test by choosing a test in the Selected tests pane and then choosing the up or down arrow.
+To re-order multiple tests at one time, select them by using SHIFT+click or CTRL+click, and then choose the up or down arrow.